nicoduchene/fframe/README.rst

     and so will not spend any time looking into the underlying error.
     It is most likely an indexing error.
 2. Iterator method.
     This is much simpler.
-It is a one-liner.
+It is basically a one-liner.
     It not only gets rid of a bunch of boiler-plate code, but it runs much faster.
 More on this in the comparison of the two methods.
 Furthermore, there are no mismatch issues